 Yes, all information on consultations held and on the Commission's impact assessment can be found on the consultation page.

-Yes, several other countries and regions auction allowances or are considering doing so.
-They include Australia - with which the Commission has agreed a pathway towards linking the EU ETS with the Australian system - California, and certain North-Eastern States of the US participating in the Regional Greenhouse Gas Initiative (RGGI).
+Yes, several other countries and regions auction allowances under emission trading schemes other than EU ETS, or are considering doing so.
+Further information can be found in the ICAP report.
 The annual volumes to be auctioned under the EU ETS are by far the largest, however.

 Contract Notices are always published on Tender Electronic Daily (TED), the electronic version of the supplement S to the Official Journal of the European Union.
-Full tender documents are made available on DG CLIMA's call page.
+Full tender documents are made available on DG CLIMA's contracts and grants page.

-The Commission has published a notice on the Member States' implementation of the Auctioning Regulation and on transparency.
-As set out in this notice, the Commission may publish draft tender documents in order to ensure maximum transparency and equal treatment.
-These drafts can be found under the Documentation tab at the top of this page.
+The Commission has published a notice on the Member States' implementation of the Auctioning Regulation and on transparency measures with regard to the documents relating to the call for tenders.
+As set out in this notice, the Commission may publish draft tender documents in order to ensure maximum transparency and equal treatment during the procedure.

 The publication of such drafts does not constitute publication or advertising within the meaning of Article 90(1) of the Financial Regulation nor Articles 118, 119 and 120 of the Implementing Rules.
 Any part of such drafts may be changed; the drafts are not binding on the Commission or the Member States taking part in the joint procurement.
 Only the notices and associated documents relating to the call for tenders published in the OJ shall be authentic.